-If your answer to either of these two questions is yes, you have arrived at the perfect reading material.
+If you have ever considered working in the healthcare industry overseas, you may have considered Australia as a possible destination.
+In fact, Australia is a fantastic option you should definitely keep in mind.
 In the following paragraphs, we will tell you why Australia is a great choice for overseas healthcare workers.
-So, whether you are a doctor, nurse or physiotherapist, this article might help you makea final decision.
+So, whether you are a doctor, nurse or physiotherapist, this article might help you make a final decision.

 Australia, a country with a well-organized healthcare system